HelOWeen/ewa-selfdb-update/Readme.md

 __Configuration:__ the archive includes a configuration file (EVESDEToSQL.exe.config) that _should_ work out of the box with a local MS SQL Express installation done with default settings.
-In case you're connecting to a different SQl server, you need to edit EVESDEToSQL.exe.config accordingly.
+In case you're connecting to a different SQL server, you need to edit EVESDEToSQL.exe.config accordingly.
 If you're not familiar with this file type: it's a XML style file used by .NET applications.
 The line in question is